accessibilitywars/zaw2/content/builds/power-chronomancer.md

 <div style=‘clear:both;’>&nbsp;</div>

-You can block attacks with {{ skill(name="Illusionary Riposte") }} (Sword 4), but it is not recommended unless you are very confident of the mechanic.
-An example of using this to increase DPS would be on Deimos, where it's cooldown is short enough to block both the knockback "pizza" mechanic and mindcrush, allowing you to maximise damage uptime on the boss.
+You can also block attacks with {{ skill(name="Illusionary Riposte") }} (Sword 4), but it is not recommended unless you are very confident of the mechanic.
+An example of using this to increase DPS would be on Deimos, where its cooldown is short enough to block both the knockback "pizza" mechanic and mindcrush, allowing you to maximise damage uptime on the boss.

 <div style=‘clear:both;’>&nbsp;</div>

-*More advanced tips coming soon*

 ## Video

 ---

-{{ youtube(id="TOo-UxRlSKg") }}
+{{ youtube(id="83FLFHqQ4vw") }}